Sanitary crimes are more profitable for criminals

 "The majority, around 95%, is found inside illegal pharmacies, which do not have a business license or a responsible pharmacist".

-The "Gotas do Zeca" contain only sucrose syrup (water with sugar) and plant extract, according to laboratory analysis by Anvisa.
+HEALTH RISKS – “Gotas do Zeca” contain only sucrose syrup (sugar water) and plant extracts, according to Anvisa's laboratory analysis.
 But it promises, according to the label, to be the solution for all “diseases of the intestine, stomach and liver”.
 If ingested in large quantities by a diabetic, for example, it can kill.
+Another problem is that, without registration, there is no inspection, even of the water used as the product's basic active ingredient, which may be contaminated with feces.

 The penalty for anyone caught for the crime of falsificação of medication ranges from 10 to 15 years in prison.